NonatoLagunas/pc-to-dcmotor/README.md

 # pc-to-dcmotor
-PC interface to control a dc motor via arduino.
+PC interface (with VS 2010) to control a dc motor via arduino.